BIGJRA/BIGJRA.github.io/rejuv.md

 alt="Diagram Description automatically generated" />

-Head to the west and follow the tree line to nab a *Rare Candy.* Hidden on this map, you’ll find *Green Shard,* 2 *Blue Shards, Health Wing, Iron, Max Repel, Ether, Red Shard.*
+Head to the west and follow the tree line to nab a *Rare Candy.* Hidden on this map, you'll find *Green Shard,* 2 *Blue Shards, Health Wing, Iron, Max Repel, Ether, Red Shard.*

 Enter the building in the southeast, where we can buy a few incenses and